richardvenneman/appsignal-docs/source/application/anomaly-detection/index.html.md

 ## Warm-up and cooldown

 Warm-up and cooldown settings can be configured on a per Trigger basis.
-The setting allows you to configure the amount of minutes the system wait before opening an Alert and closing it.
+The setting allows you to configure the amount of minutes the system waits before opening an Alert and closing it.

 ### Warm-up